 - 1/4 cup or so of good olive oil

 - 2 tsp hot chilli flakes or aleppo pepper

 - 2 tsp dried basil or 2 tsp finely chopped fresh

 - 1 tsp crushed dried rosemary or 2 tsp finely chopped fresh

-- 1-2 tbsp wildflower or clover honey for drizzling (depending on how sweet you like things!
+- 2 or more tbsp wildflower or clover honey for drizzling (depending on how sweet you like things!